Djurson/TNM112/README.md

 ### 4. Optional: Install the jupyter VS code package

-Make sure you have the [Jupyter VS code package](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) installed

-Select the venv as the interperter when you try to run `.ipynb` files in vscode
+Install the [Jupyter VS code package](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) from the marketplace and select the venv as the interperter when you try to run `.ipynb` files in vscode

 ## Starting the project